Skip to main content

 Frequently asked

-Create a WhatsApp Flow in Bot Manager, configure the flow settings (name, category, screen name, form title), then add components (Text Field, Checkbox Group, Radio Group, Select, Date Field, Submit Button) and configure each one’s label and options.
+Create a WhatsApp Flow in Chatbot Manager, configure the flow settings (name, category, screen name, form title), then add components (Text Field, Checkbox Group, Radio Group, Select, Date Field, Submit Button) and configure each one’s label and options.

 Each field’s Label has a character limit.
 Shorten the label — the warning names the field and the required range — and save again.